ako1983/GPT_1/README.md

 Introduction:
 Building a transformer model like GPT-1 from scratch can be an incredibly rewarding experience.
 By understanding the core components and implementing them using only NumPy, you can gain a deep appreciation for the underlying mechanics of these powerful models.
 In this guide, we will walk through the process of constructing a simplified version of GPT-1, explaining each step along the way.

-Title:
-Building GPT-1 from Scratch Using NumPy: A Step-by-Step Guide

-Introduction:
-Building a transformer model like GPT-1 from scratch can be an incredibly rewarding experience.
-By understanding the core components and implementing them using only NumPy, you can gain a deep appreciation for the underlying mechanics of these powerful models.
-In this guide, we will walk through the process of constructing a simplified version of GPT-1, explaining each step along the way.

 Detailed Explanation:
 Hyperparameters
 We define the dimensions for the model and the feedforward network, along with the sequence length.